ibexa/documentation-developer/docs/guide/personalization/personalization.md

 # Personalization

-Ibexa Personalization is a service that offers personalized recommendations or serves targeted content to to the visitors of your website, based on their preferences and behavior.
+Ibexa Personalization is a service that offers personalized recommendations or serves targeted content to the visitors of your website, based on their preferences and behavior.

 Personalization can be used both by publishers, for example, to track content consumption